biqar/puzzle-solver/README.md

 implemented in separate directory as we have done for "8-puzzle" here.
 All the heuristic implementations placed in the "heuristic" directory.
 Directory "utils" all the utility methods that help other functions to operate.

 Please keep in mind, this is an active project and project architecture may change without any prior announcement.
+But all the future updates will be maintained in a way so that the project integrity will ke kept, meaning you will not face any difficulty in building or running the project.

 ## How to Build